ArenKDesai/Aren-s-Notes/graphics shaders.md

 ```GLSL
 gl_FragColor = texture2D(texture, v_uv, bias);
 ```
-where `bias` is an offset if the developer wants the objec
+where `bias` is an offset if the developer wants the object to be blurry.